Cartan ribbonization and a topological inspection: An unknot-based Cartan ribbonized torus

 This example is concerned with the ribbonization of the torus

-using the following two closed curves as center curves (see figure \ref{figTorusKnots}):
+using the following two closed curves as center curves (see Fig.~\ref{figTorusKnots}):

-The corresponding two Cartan surface ribbons are then constructed (with constant and equal width functions) along the two curves, using the parametrization recipe in equation \eqref{eqCartanDevPar}.
-They are displayed on the right in figure \ref{figTorusKnots}).
+The corresponding two Cartan surface ribbons are then constructed (with constant and equal width functions) along the two curves, using the parametrization recipe in \eqref{eqCartanDevPar}.
+They are displayed on the right in Fig.~\ref{figTorusKnots}.
 The ribbons are then widened in $\mathbb{R}^{3}$ in the direction of $\pm \omega$ until intersection with their respective neighbour ribbons.

+In the present example the planar ribbons are constructed via the planar center curves $\tilde{\gamma}$ from \eqref{eqCurvConstruct} using the geodesic curvature function from the curves \eqref{eqTorusCenterCurves} on the torus, see figure \ref{figTorusRib2}.

-The intersection width functions are obtained numerically by solving the intersection equation for each value of $t$ along the center curves, see figure \ref{figTorusRib}.
+The intersection width functions are obtained numerically by solving the intersection equation for each value of $t$ along the center curves, see Fig.~\ref{figTorusRib}.
 Once the cut-off widths $w_{\pm}$ of the Cartan surface ribbons have been determined, the corresponding Cartan planar ribbons (with the same width-functions $w_{\pm}(t)$) are finally constructed from the planar center curve with the same geodesic curvature as the original center curve on the surface.
-In this particular case both Cartan planar ribbons are identical -- one of them is displayed in figure \ref{figTorusRib2}.
+In this particular case both Cartan planar ribbons are identical -- one of them is displayed in Fig.~\ref{figTorusRib2}.